Could vs. Would

 With Conditionals

-'Could' and 'would' are modal verbs that can be used as conditional verbs.
+'Could' and 'would' can be used in conditional sentences.

 Conditionals Type 2